mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

  the DAG across multiple cores and you can expect to have all your cores at 100% utilisation for the majority of the build.
 Our build has several thousand parallelisable jobs so effective multi-core execution really makes a difference.

-Actually Buck doesn't quite parallelise exactly this way as tests are run in parallel with each other after all the build steps are complete.
-We don't find this makes much difference to the optimal build times.
-I'm hoping to have time to submit a pull request for this one day.

 ## To be continued...